fusionjs/fusionjs/fusion-plugin-apollo/README.md

 import {ApolloClientToken} from 'fusion-apollo';
 ```

-A plugin, which provides an instance of [Apollo Client](https://www.apollographql.com/docs/react/reference/index.html), to be registered and used as within the Apollo Provider.
-You can use [fusion-apollo-universal-client](https://github.com/fusionjs/fusion-apollo-universal-client) as a barbones Apollo Client token.
+A plugin, which provides an instance of [Apollo Client](https://www.apollographql.com/docs/react/api/apollo-client.html), to be registered and used as within the Apollo Provider.
+You can use [fusion-apollo-universal-client](https://github.com/fusionjs/fusion-apollo-universal-client) as a barebones Apollo Client token.

 ##### GraphQLSchemaToken